 Playing Vintage Softball

 At Vintage, you’ll have the opportunity to play as many as three to five days a week, depending on your age and how much free time you have.
 To play with us, you must be at least 50 years of age and pay a modest annual membership fee.
-Players range from softball newbie to long-time players with 20 or more years of experience.
+Players range from softball newbies to long-time players with 20 or more years of experience.

 The Application Process.